Branodunum: Location and construction

 The site is bounded by the modern village of Brancaster to the west, and the A149 road to the south.
 The site is maintained by the National Trust.
-Free access is possible from the adjoining A149 road or the Norfolk Coastal Walk.
+Free access is possible from the adjoining A149 road or the Norfolk Coast Path.

 In Roman times, the fort's northern wall lay directly on the seashore, which served as a harbour.
-Since then, the shoreline has receded, and the fort now lies inland.
+Since then, the shoreline has accreted, and the fort now lies inland of salt marshes.
 The fort was of a rectangular shape with rounded corners, with a 10 ft wide wall with internal turrets at the corners and backed by an earthen rampart, which increased the wall's strength and gave easy access to the battlements.
 In front of the wall there was a V-shaped single ditch.
 The wall thus enclosed an area of 2.56 ha.
 In typical castrum fashion, the fort had four gates, one on each side.
 Evidence of the eastern and western gates and of flanking towers survives.
 Aerial survey has revealed the existence of several buildings in the fort's interior, including the principia.
 A civilian settlement (vicus) existed on the eastern and northern sides of the fort, which has been dated to the 2nd century AD.
 Its size would make it one of the largest settlements in the territory of the Iceni tribe.
-Because the streets of the settlement are not aligned with the layout of the fort, it has been hypothesised that an earlier fort, built of timber, existed at the site, possibly from as early as the revolt of Queen Boudicca in the mid-1st century AD.
+Because the streets of the settlement are not aligned with the layout of the fort, it has been hypothesised that an earlier fort, built of timber, existed at the site, possibly from as early as the revolt of Queen Boudica in the mid-1st century AD.

-The walls still stood up to 12 ft tall in the seventeenth century, but robbing of materials during following centuries means that only the site and the earthworks now remain.
+The walls still stood up to 12 ft tall in the 17th century, but robbing of materials during following centuries means that only the site and earthworks remain.

 Archaeology

-The site provided the subject of an episode of archaeological television programme Time Team first broadcast in January 2013.
-The Time Team made new discoveries which extend the knowledge base beyond that described above.
-In 2018, archaeological geophysicist John Gater returned to the site with Sumo Survey Services and was able to confirm the outline of the fort and the layout of interior features like barrack rooms and major buildings.
+The site provided the subject of an episode of series 20 of archaeological television programme Time Team, first broadcast in January 2013.
+Time Team made new discoveries which extend the knowledge base beyond that described above.
+In 2018 archaeological geophysicist John Gater returned to the site with Sumo Survey Services, and was able to confirm the outline of the fort and the layout of interior features like barrack rooms and major buildings.